 12. On the same podcast, Lee admitted there was "a lot of push and pull" when it came to Elsa's look after her transformation via "Let It Go" and how sexy to make her after this awakening.
 "Everyone was seduced by her.
 And so there was this tug of war I think, a bit, of letting people have a little—people who wanted to have that a little and not be afraid of it, but not make it a sexual statement," the co-director explained.
 "It's more a moment of, for me, it was like you strut and you say nobody is looking, this is what I'm going to — I'm not going to be afraid of my sexuality.
 I'm not going to be afraid of who I am.
 I'm not going to be afraid of anything about myself."

-14. This theory only works if you believe Anna and Elsa's parents actually did die in the shipwreck, something Buck speculated on in a Reddit AMA, saying in his mind the king and queen of Arendelle, as well as their newborn "baby boy," did not actually die after being shipwrecked.
+14. This theory only works if you believe Anna and Elsa's parents actually did die in the shipwreck, something Buck speculated about in a Reddit AMA, saying, in his mind, the King and Qyeen of Arendelle, as well as their newborn "baby boy," did not actually die after being shipwrecked.
 (Who knew they had a son?)
 He said they washed up on the shore of a jungle and built "a tree house" before being "eaten by a leopard."
 That baby boy?
 Tarzan, of course.

 "The problem was that we felt like we had seen it before," Del Vecho told EW of the original ending.
 "It wasn't satisfying.
 We had no emotional connection to Elsa—we didn't care about her because she had spent the whole movie being the villain.
 We weren't drawn in.
 The characters weren't relatable."